jatindersingh93/jatinder-singh-back-end-IS24/README.md

 Database migration and seeding is performed usingh docker-entrypoint.sh in container after postgres is completed.

 # Docker
-Dockerfile is for running containerize application using 3.6-alpine for lightweight OS
+Dockerfile is for running containerize application using 3.6-alpine for lightweight container app.

 Docker Entrypoint is configured to perform database migration and seeding using db.sql file.